rspeele/CSharpFSharpPhrasebook/CheatsheetCasting.md

 DateTimeOffset myDateTimeOffset = DateTime.UtcNow; // implicit conversion
 ```

-In F# there is implicit conversion, ever.
+In F# there is no implicit conversion, ever.
 Nor is there any built-in special
 syntax for calling these custom cast operators.
 So you're stuck calling the
 actual .NET method: